Axzul777/php_task_tracker/README.md

 - [roadmap sh](https://roadmap.sh/projects/task-tracker)

 ## Features
-- No external libraries each thin on native php
+- No external libraries each thing on native php
 - Local Json Management
 - Add new tasks
 - List all tasks